Story and Why

 of orbit, seemingly defying the tug of gravity.
 Fanciful thoughts are

 the wispy whispers of your inner dreams.
-And you have to listen carefully
+And you have to listen

 to hear whispering.